softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 ### Create your Visual Studio Solution

-1. Create a class library project
+1. Create a portable class library project.
+Enable the following framework targets:
+* .NET Framework 4.6
+* ASP.NET Core 1.0
+* Windows Universal 10

 2. Go to Properties -> AssemblyInfo.cs.
 Change AssemblyVersion to "1.0.*" so that it auto-updates, and remove the AssemblyFileVersion line altogether.
 This will keep both the assembly and file version numbers in sync.